 Mr. Leenaars has served as Vice Chairman of the Global Wealth Management Division at UBS Group AG, a Swiss multinational investment bank and financial services company, since April 2015.
 In this role, he engages on senior relationship management with a focus on UBS' largest non-U.S. clientele.
 Prior to joining UBS, Mr. Leenaars enjoyed a 24-year career at ING Group N.V., a Dutch multinational banking and financial services company, and various of its subsidiaries.
 From January 2010 until March 2015, he served as the CEO of ING Retail Banking Direct and International for ING, where he was responsible for Retail Banking and Private Banking worldwide.
 This included serving as CEO of ING Direct N.V., the parent company of ING Direct in the U.S., which pioneered the national direct deposit platform.
-Between 2004 and 2010, Mr. Leenaars was also member of ING's Executive Board with responsibility for ING's Global Retail and Private Banking operations and Group Technology and Operations.
-In addition, Mr. Leenaars previously served as a member of our Board from May 2012 to September 2012 in connection with Capital One's acquisition of ING Direct.
+Between 2004 and 2010, Mr. Leenaars was also member of ING's Executive Board with responsibility for ING's Global Retail and Private Banking one previously served as a member of our Board from May 2012 to September 2012 in connection with Capital One's acquisition of ING Direct.